flyteorg/flytesnacks/cookbook/core/extend_flyte/README.rst

    * -
      - A bug fix to the runtime, needs a new library version of the plugin
    * -
-     - Not trivial to implement resource controls - e.g. throttling, resource pooling etc.
+     - Not trivial to implement resource controls, e.g., throttling, resource pooling, etc.

 Difference between Custom behavior and Custom container task types
 ------------------------------------------------------------------